ukparliament/Orchestration/readme.md

 * Network Interface Cards

 NSGs protect the componets they safeguard by restricting the network traffic that is permitted to pass through them.
 NSGs define Inbound and Outbound rules which allow (and deny) access to components.
-Rules are following Microsoft's recommendations.
+Rules follow Microsoft's recommendations for the components used on the platform.

-The network components show those which are conneted to the Internet and those which aren't with NSGs protecting those that are.
+The network components show those which are conneted to the Internet and those which aren't;  NSGs are protecting those that are.

 ## LogicApps ##
 LogicApps collect data required from a variety of sources, including the Government registers and publications